nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Use case ends.

+**UC08 - User adds a new policy**

+**MSS**

+1. User chooses to add a new policy with a name and description.
+2. System gives success message.

+    Use case ends.

+**Extensions**

+* 1a.
+User enters wrong add policy command format.

+    * 1a1.
+System gives corresponding error message.

+        Use case ends.

+* 1b.
+User attempts to add an existing policy.

+    * 1b1.
+System gives corresponding error message.

+        Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` installed.